AdaRoseCannon/progressive-web-apps-talk/short.md

 # Summary of what we covered

 > 1. The Web now supports making Apps.
 (It's fun)
-> 1. Making a WebApp requires https.
+> 1. Making a Web App requires https because the APIs are powerful.
 > 1. A web app manifest describes your app.
-> 1. A service worker or falling back to AppCache can make it work offline.
+> 1. A service worker or AppCache can make it work offline.
-> 1. A service worker allows you to send push notifications.
+> 1. A service worker additionally allows you to send push notifications.

 ## Thanks